MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-govern/includes/2-customer-narrative.md

 :::image type="content" source="../media/balance.png" alt-text="Finding the balance between transformation and risk mitigation." border="false":::
 *Figure 1: Finding the balance between transformation and risk mitigation.*

 In the Getting Started module, we shared a few of the objectives from the Tailwind Traders cloud adoption plan.
 Most relevant to this module is their effort to migrate out of two leased datacenters in the next 18 to 24 months.
 Those datacenters host a large portfolio of production workloads that support in-store and e-commerce operations.
-The second datacenter also hosts a number of dev/test environments and other pre-production innovations from the retail innovation team.
+The second datacenter also hosts dev/test environments and other preproduction innovations from the retail innovation team.

 Their effort is driving digital transformation and pushing the boundaries of what the business can do in the cloud.
 They've migrated low-risk workloads to the cloud.
 They've also started using cloud native technologies to innovate and create new solutions that couldn't be delivered on-premises.
 The value of the cloud is proving out.
 As their adoption plans progress, the need for balance is becoming more apparent.

 ## Governance needs

-To balance the digital transformation efforts, the central operations/infrastructure team would needs to find a way to meet the following basic governance needs:
+To balance the digital transformation efforts, the central operations/infrastructure team needs to find a way to meet the following basic governance needs:

 - Maintain compliance.
 - Create better cost visibility and control.